Hostile Environment Sexual Harassment: Everything You Need to Know

-- That the harassment continued repeated and enough times that it contributed to a hostile work environment
+- That the harassment continued repeatedly and enough times that it contributed to a hostile work environment.

 - That the relationship between the victim and the alleged harasser is strong enough to place liability solely on the shoulders of the employer.

 Remember that it's up to the victim to prove these points, and if there are any doubts, it may not become a successful claim.
 In any case, documentation is one of the best ideas when it comes to filing a claim.
 With an updated and detailed paper trail of each instance, complaints filed with management, follow-ups with supervisors, and any other helpful information, it creates an airtight case.
 Not only will this stop the harassment, but it will create a modernized policy regarding harassment.

 If you need help with any topic concerning hostile environment sexual harassment in the workplace, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.